zhibailin/MasteringEnglish/11-Pick_Partners.md

 We all know people in our life who are really smart, but can’t get out of bed, or lift a finger.
 And we also know people who are very high energy, but not that smart.
 So, __they work hard, but they’re sort of running in the wrong direction__.

+And smart is not a [[pejorative]].
+__It’s not meant to say__ someone is smart, someone else is stupid.
+__But it’s more that__ everyone is smart at different things.
+So, depending on what you want to do well, you have to find someone who is smart at that thing.